 The three “S” words (self-worth, self-love, and self-compassion) are interrelated.
 Our past experiences have shaped who we are today.
 Moving forward, who you are now is the basis to build upon who you will become in the future.

-Living in the present moment is giving your complete undivided attention on what is happening all around you.
+Living in the present moment is giving your complete and undivided attention to what is happening all around you.
 This is also referred to as “mindfulness”.
 Some studies suggest we spend about half our time mentally detached.
 Thoughts pop into our heads and our minds are off wandering, (Squirrel).
 The real issue is we are missing out on what is happening at the moment and all around us.

 Feelings of fearfulness and anxiety reflect that you are focused on the future.
 Alternatively, feelings of remorse and depression occur from memories of the past.
-Only in the present can true change take place and happiness be found.
+Only in the present can true change take place and joy be found.

 In spite of decades of research, we have only scratched the surface on understanding the power of the mind.
 It is estimated that we have 60,000 to 80,000 thoughts each day.
 That is, roughly, one thought every 1.2 seconds!
 We know that visualization improves performance and achievement of goals.
 Likewise, meditation is used to practice mindfulness and heighten awareness.
 This regains control of thought processes and quiets the mind of distractions.
 Both techniques train the mind to focus and remain in the present.